unioslo/jbofh/README.rst

 jBofh is dependent on 4 externally developped modules that are not part of the standard core JDK modules.
-In addition and by the time of writing jBofh uses old versions of those modules that are no longer maintained by their respective developpers as they have reached the End Of Life (EOL) cycle but fortunately the code is in open source and license by the authors is granted in order to redistribute freely (each module has its own license mantra and flavor such as Apache, GPL ... but all grant free copyright).
-In all cases  that should not stand in the way that Cerebrum and jBofh itself are fully licensed under GPL.
+In addition and by the time of writing jBofh uses old versions of some of those modules that are no longer maintained by their respective developpers as they have reached the End Of Life (EOL) cycle but fortunately enough the code is in open source and, license by the authors, is granted in order to redistribute freely (each module has its own license mantra and flavor such as Apache, GPL ... but all of them grant free copyright).
+In all cases that should not prevent  Cerebrum and even jBofh itself from being fully licensedunder GPL.
-In fact, jBofh just uses those libraries, but we are including the code in here as an extra convenience and in order to better understand jBofh and better debug it in cases there would be issues with ambiguous root cause that might be originating from the underlying modules or external APIs.
+In fact, jBofh just uses those libraries, but we are including the code in here for the obsoleted libs as an extra convenience and in order to better understand jBofh and better debug it in cases there would be issues with ambiguous root cause that might be originating from the underlying modules or external APIs.

 The source code is therefore copied in here in a tree structure that is similar to the original structure in the classpath, the main purpose is not to loose the